10 Books That Will Boost Your Productivity

 ‘Make Time: How to Focus on What Matters Every Day’ by Jake Knapp and John Zeratsky

 Some authors tell readers to step away from social media or lock their phones in a drawer to avoid distractions.
-But in “Make Time,” authors Jake Knapp and John Zeratsky say that a person can make small shifts in their environment that will allow them to pay complete attention to what really matters.
-In doing so, they claim that readers can accomplish goals more quickly, essentially creating more time to do things they want to.
+But in “Make Time,” authors Jake Knapp and John Zeratsky say that a person can make small shifts in his or her environment that will allow them to pay complete attention to what really matters.
+They claim that readers who do so can accomplish goals more quickly, essentially creating more time to do things they want to do.
 Because they recognize that not all techniques work for all readers, the book offers an array of tips and strategies that can be chosen to fit every reader’s preference and personality.

 Excerpt: “‘Make Time’ is not about productivity.
 It’s not about getting more done, finishing your to-dos faster, or outsourcing your life.
 Instead, it’s a framework designed to help you actually create more time for the things you care about, whether that’s spending time with your family, learning a language, starting a side business, volunteering, writing a novel, or mastering Mario Kart.”